IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 1. Leave the "Service Name" alone or you can choose to rename it to something more friendly such as "Awesome Marbles Demo"
 1. Leave the "Credential name" field as its default value
 1. Leave the "Connected To:" field as "Leave unbound"
-1. Scroll to the bottom and change the "Selected Plan" to **IBM Blockchain Platform - Enterprise Plan**
+1. Scroll to the bottom and change the "Selected Plan" to **:lollipop: Starter Membership Plan (Beta)** or **Enterprise Membership Plan**
 1. Click the "Create" button at the bottom right.

 ![](/doc_images/1-welcome.PNG)

 <a name ="get_credentials" ></a>
 - If all goes well you should see a similar screen as the image above.
 Click the "Create Network" button to enter the create wizard.

 ![](/doc_images/2-create-wizard.PNG)